amethystlab/sextic_lamp/README.md

 ## License

-This code is offered CC BY-NC-SA 2.0
+This code is offered Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)